pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 URL: ``/<project>/``, where ``<project>`` is replaced with the :ref:`normalized name <name-normalization>` of the project.

-This endpoint returns some metadata of the project, along with a list of all distribution package files provided by the index for the project.
+This endpoint returns some metadata of the :term:`project <Project>`, along with a list of all :term:`package files <Distribution Package>` provided by the index for the project.

 If a client uses an unnormalized name for ``<project>``, the index server may redirect to the URL with the normalized name.
 Conformant client must always